cognits/frontend-angularjs-lastfm-parse/README.md

 sudo bower install
 ```

+These commands will install all the necessary libraries and frameworks including: AngularJS, Jasmine and
+Parse in a folder called **bower_components**.

 ## User Stories
+- As a user I must be able to sign up for account with my Name, Username and Password.

+- As a user I must be able to log in with my new account using my Username and Password.

-- As a user I must be able to view all the Github events in an organized fashion (use table)
+- As a user I must be able to view all Top Songs in order.

-- As a user I must be able to filter the information in the table by event type,
+- As a user I must be able to filter the information by Artist, Song Duration and View Counts.

 ## i/o